open-webui/open-webui/README.md

 - 🏷️ **Conversation Tagging**: Effortlessly categorize and locate specific chats for quick reference and streamlined data collection.

-- ⬆️ **GGUF File Model Creation**: Effortlessly create Ollama models by uploading GGUF files directly from the web UI.
+- ⬆️ **GGUF File Model Creation**: Effortlessly create Ollama models by uploading GGUF files directly from the Web UI.
 Streamlined process with options to upload from your machine or download GGUF files from Hugging Face.

 - ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.